 For CBE schools, only the school board forms are required for students to participate in Camp Kindle programs.
 For all other user groups, a Camp Kindle waiver form must be completed prior to camp, signed by all parents/guardians, and submitted to the Camp staff upon arrival.

-All forms must include current contact information, and Camp Kindle staff must be informed of any pertinent information prior to arrival, such as allergies, dietary needs, challenging behaviours, or specific medical conditions that could impact their ability to engage in activities.
+Teachers/chaperones should have a copy of current contact information and Alberta Health Care information for all participants.
+Camp Kindle staff must be informed of any pertinent information prior to arrival, such as allergies, dietary needs, challenging behaviours, or specific medical conditions that could impact their ability to engage in activities.